liammagee/sub-zero/synthesis_all_the_content-with-file-number.md

 7. **Global Contextualization:** Stay committed to situating discussions within a global context to inform a more nuanced understanding of technology's ethical implications.

-# Article title: In the rush to adopt AI, ethics and responsibility are taking a backseat at many companies
+Article 12:# Article title: In the rush to adopt AI, ethics and responsibility are taking a backseat at many companies

 ### Notes 1: